 Roseola infantum (also known as exanthema subitum, or sixth disease) is the most common, contagious viral rash in children under 3 years of age.
-Infection results in lifelong immunity.
-This mild, self-limiting infection resolves rapidly.
+This mild, self-limiting infection resolves rapidly and infection results in lifelong immunity.

 Causes of Roseola